roscopeco/anos/README.md

 > [!WARNING]
 > RISC-V support is _very_ much in its infancy right now - there's
 > enough to get through early boot and start the PMM and VMM,
-> including setting up a direct map (since recursive can't be a
-> thing) but that's it.
+> including setting up a direct map but that's it.
 >
 > It only works on a qemu that's setup weirdly (e.g. with VGA)
 > and will not work on any real hardware at all yet.
 It also